Statisically-Insignificant/VBA-SAP-Export-Macro/README.md

 # VBA-SAP-Export-Macro
-VBA macro for connecting and export SAP transaction data
+VBA macro for connecting and exporting SAP transaction data